dkapoor1/codepipeline-slack/README.md

 These are the following slash commands supported:

 `/pipelines` </br>
-Returns all CodePipeline pipelines
+Returns 10 CodePipeline pipelines

 `/pipelines_status_all` </br>
-Returns the status of the most recent run for all pipelines
+Returns the status of the most recent run for 10 pipelines

 `/pipeline_detail <pipeline-name>` </br>
 Lists detailed information about the requested pipeline